Find a teacher

 Vlogs

-You basically can watch anything you find interesting, from drama, cartoon, to vlogs.
+You basically can watch anything you find interesting, from drama, and cartoons, to vlogs.
 I find vlogs to be lighter, easy-to-understand, and it is usually about what is happening in real life.
-It could be a story or tutorial presented in a casual manner, thus, using colloquial language that is much easier to follow.
+It could be a story or tutorial presented casually, thus, using colloquial language that is much easier to follow.
 There are several vlogs that I often watch almost every day.
 Here is the list:

 Portuguese